 How much does it cost?

-Fast Track doesn’t list any specific fees associated with its debt relief services on its website.
+Fast Track doesn’t disclose the cost of its debt settlement program.
+Typically debt settlement companies charge between 15% and 25% of the accounts you enroll.
 Costs vary depending on where you live, how much debt you owe, how willing your creditors are to settle and the length of your program.

 How much can I save with Fast Track?

 Fast Track Debt Relief customers typically see a high savings of around 60% to 70% of their balances, depending on the customer, according to the list of top settled accounts on its website.
 But since it doesn’t disclose fees, it’s unclear how much you can actually save through this service.

 However, be aware that the live chat feature on its website is not secure, so we’d refrain from sharing any sensitive information through that platform.

 Debt relief companies typically charge a percentage of a customer’s debt or a monthly program fee for their services.
 And not all companies are transparent about these costs or drawbacks that can negatively affect your credit score.
 Depending on the company you work with, you might pay other fees for third-party settlement services or setting up new accounts, which can leave you in a worse situation than when you signed up.

 Consider alternatives before signing up with a debt relief company:

 Payment extensions.
 Companies you owe may be willing to extend your payment due date or put you on a longer payment plan if you ask.